sadasant/sadasant/source/2014-04-05-xmacro-tasks-automation.md

 scripting tmux to open several terminals and load your programs, or if there was a way of making macros with tmux, but I was unable to answer properly, I
-said: well, yes, in principle you can start tmux's server and tell it to load several applications, but it's not an automatical process, I mean, you can't just record your actions to play them again, you have to make the script and change it as you want new things to happen.
+said: well, yes, in principle you can start tmux's server and tell it to load several applications, but it's not an automatic process, I mean, you can't just record your actions to play them again, you have to make the script and change it as you want new things to happen.
 I never explored the possibilities of that approach, but it looks so cumbersome that everyone I know ended up just doing things by hand and that's it.

 Until now, ladies and gentlemen I present you: _xmacro_.